portfolio-performance/portfolio-help/docs/en/how-to/downloading-historical-prices/portfolioperformance.md

 ---

-3. **Setting the Data Source of a Security to the Built-in Provider**
+**3. Setting the Data Source of a Security to the Built-in Provider**

 You can assign the built-in data source to a security either via the [New Instrument Creation Wizard](../../getting-started/adding-securities.md) — which handles all steps, including ID creation and login — or manually in the [Historical Quotes](../../reference/file/new.md#historical-quotes) tab of the Security Data panel.